CODEPAGEHERE/jojo/README.md

 ---

 ## ✨ About the Project

-BOT is a professional web developer. this portfolio project is built to showcase:
+i’m bot, a full-stack web developer.

-projects: web applications and software tools focused on efficiency, innovation, and real-world impact.

-services: web development solutions, collaboration, mentorship, and technology consulting.
+This portfolio showcases web applications i’ve built across frontend and backend development, with an emphasis on functionality, clarity, and maintainable code.

 ---